-5.2.
-By-catch of Elasmobranchs from Alboran Sea (northern part)
+4.2.
+By-catch of elasmobranchs

 The subclass Elasmobranchii includes Sharks and Batoidea (rays).
 Predators that occupy high trophic levels in marine habitats, including marine mammals, large teleosts, rays and sharks, have been declining worldwide at a rapid pace (Heithaus et al., 2008).
-Recent estimates suggest that populations of large sharks have declined regionally by 90% or more (Heithaus et al., 2008).
+Recent estimates suggest that populations of large sharks have declined regionally by 90% or more worldwide (Heithaus et al., 2008).
 Evidence for severe declines in large predatory fishes is increasing around the world.
-In this way, because of its long history of intense fishing, the Alboran Sea offers a unique perspective on fish population declines over historical timescales.
+In this way, because of its long history of intense fishing, the Mediterranean Sea offers a unique perspective on fish population declines over historical timescales (Heithaus et al., 2008).